18F/handbook/docs/03-policies/required-stuff.md

 ## Complaint Resolution Policy

 CivicActions subscribes to an open door policy.
 If an issue arises that cannot be worked out directly, you are encouraged to bring a particular complaint to your manager for resolution.
 When matters cannot be handled on an informal basis, CivicActions has established a formal procedure for a fair review of any work related controversy, dispute or misunderstanding, including intimidation, harassment or bullying.
-We have a zero tolerance policy concerning those behaviors and, actually, can't imagine them ever happening here.

 A complaint may be brought by one or more employees concerning any work-related problem where the complaint has not been satisfactorily resolved in an informal manner.